The Bible contains a natural meaning and a spiritual meaning

 But He plainly taught of a life beyond this world.
 There certainly exists a spiritual world where Jesus and the angels live;

 “I have given them Your Word, and the world has hated them because they are not of the world, even as I am not of the world” (John 17:14).

-Jesus spoke to those who are called to enter into that spiritual world.
-He gave us a spiritual Word (“I have given them”) because He was spiritual (“not of the world”).
+Jesus spoke to those who are called to enter into that spiritual world after they leave the physical natural world.
+He gave us a spiritual Word (Bible) (“I have given them”) because He was spiritual (“not of the world”).

 Our Bible is a spiritual handbook.
 It helps us make the right choices and decisions every day.
 The Bible that we read is also the same book that is read by the angels in heaven.
 This is what is called the church in heaven.

 This is what Jesus meant when He said;

 “Your kingdom come, Your will be done, on earth as it is in Heaven” (Mathew 6:10).

 “Jesus answered and said to him, If a man loves Me, he will keep My Word.
 And My Father will love him, and We will come to him and make Our abode with him” (John 14:23).

 The natural and historical meaning of the Bible is only a foundation and a platform from which we learn how to live a life that Jesus wants us to live.